-- Referee for EPSRC, American Chemical Society Petroleum Fund and other funding agencies.
+- Reviewer for EPSRC, BBSRC, The Leverhulme Trust, The American Chemical Society Petroleum Fund and other funding agencies.

-- Referee for Science, Angewandte Chemie, Journal of the American Chemical Society, Chemistry - A European Journal, Chemical Communications and others.
+- Reviewer for scientific journals: Science, Angewandte Chemie, Journal of the American Chemical Society, Chemistry - A European Journal, Chemical Communications and others.

 - External examiner for PhD examinations in UK and overseas.

-- CMD214 Synthesis in Drug Discovery (Introduction to organocatalysis; retrosynthetic analysis)
+- CMD214 Synthesis in Drug Discovery (Heterocycles; Retrosynthetic analysis) - module organiser

 - CMP060 Drug Design and Synthesis (Cimetidine—a rational approach to drug design)